Luxendo/luxendo-image/README.md

 - image data files: `.lux.h5` extension
 - metadata file: `.json` extension

 In addition, the root folder contains "wrapper" or "main" files, which link to the image data in the `raw` folder.
 The wrapper files can provide a compatibility interface to multiple image analysis software.
-Currently Fiji BigDataViewer is supported by default.

 To move or copy the images to a different location, the experiment folder should be moved/copied as a whole, to not break the links in the main files pointing to the image data.